toanhminh0412/remarcable-django-assignment/README.md

 This section explains how I implemented the search and filter functionalities.

 **1. Description**
-- Use `models.TextField` to store description due to the uncertain of length.
+- Use `models.TextField` to store description due to the uncertainty of length.
 Therefore, we'd have to support full-text search for the description field.
 - Use GIN index for description search as it's efficient for full-text search.
 - Implementation for GIN index is briefly described as follows: create a tsvector field `description_tsv` that is auto-generated on description saves, create a GIN index for this field, implement searches using this field.